-- 1. Develop nursing knowledge related to human beings (individuals, families, groups and populations) with selected common health experiences by: - Recognizing the influence of concepts and context. - Sharing academic research that is current and accurate. - Applying research. - 2.
-Develop partnerships with human beings by: - Recognizing own and others perspectives in learning experiences - Monitoring the group's ability to develop the partnership process. - Developing facilitation skills to ensure optimal group functioning. - Giving feedback to group members to facilitate achievement of mutually defined group goals. - Reflecting on own ability to partner with human beings and implementing learning plans to develop own ability v Instructor(s):
+- 1.- Develop nursing knowledge related to human beings (individuals, families, groups and populations) with selected common health experiences by: - Recognizing the influence of concepts and context. - Sharing academic research that is current and accurate. - Applying research. - 2.
+Develop partnerships with human beings by: - Recognizing own and others perspectives in learning experiences - Monitoring the group's ability to develop the partnership process. - Developing facilitation skills to ensure optimal group functioning. - Giving feedback to group members to facilitate achievement of mutually defined group goals. - Reflecting on own ability to partner with human beings and implementing learning plans to develop own ability cn b200 Authoring Instructor < Date I verify that this course outline has been reviewed.
+Program Head/Chief Instructor Date I verify that this course outline complies with BCIT policy.